mason-burke/mason-burke/README.md

 My name is Mason (he/him).
 I'm currently a Junior at Brown University studying computer science.

-I'm currently interested in deep learning and concurrent programming.
+I'm currently interested in frontend development and concurrent programming.
 In my free time, I like to play piano, tennis, and ski.

 Feel free to reach out via [email](mailto:masontheburke@gmail.com)!